barnjamin/rareaf/README.md

 #TODO:

    Initialization:
-      - Build init processes to create app/tokens/contracts
+      - Create Tokens/App
+      - Update Config on Github

    General:
       - Delay nav or retry loading when creating a new listing or nft to give indexer time to update, use bp3-skeleton class
       - Check if opted into app before trying to create listing
       - Check if opted into asset before trying to create, give option?
-      - Convert prices to bignum
+      - Convert numbers to bignum
       - Cache tag names/ids so we dont have to hit the net every time